-- 1. Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
-If taken, Algebra, Functions, and Data Analysis must be completed before Algebra II to meet this requirement. - 2.
-Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics. - 3.
-Courses completed to satisfy this requirement shall include U.S. and Virginia History, U.S. and Virginia Government, and two courses in either world history or geography or both. - 4.
-Courses completed to satisfy this requirement shall include three years of one language or two years of two languages. - 5.
-A student may utilize additional tests for earning verified credit in computer science, technology, career or technical education, economics, or other areas as prescribed by the board in 8 VAC 20-131-110. - 6.
-Students must successfully complete one virtual course, which may be a noncredit-bearing course, or may be a course required to earn this diploma that is offered online.
+Discipline Area Specifications English (reading and writing) The board shall approve courses to satisfy this requirement Mathematics Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
+The board shall approve courses to satisfy this requirement.
+Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
+Laboratory Science Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics or completion of the sequence of science courses required for the International Baccalaureate Diploma and shall include interdisciplinary courses which incorporate SOL content from multiple academic areas.
+The board shall approve additional courses to satisfy this requirement.
+Per the Standards of Quality, a computer science course credit earned by students may be considered a science course credit History and Social Science Courses completed to satisfy this requirement shall include Virginia and U.S. History, Virginia and U.S. Government, and two courses in either world history or geography or both.
+The board shall approve additional courses to satisfy this requirement.
+World Language Courses completed to satisfy this requirement shall include three years of one language or two years of two languages.
+Fine Arts or Career and Technical Education Per the Standards of Quality, a computer science course credit earned by students may be considered a career and technical credit.
+Electives Courses to satisfy this requirement shall include at least two sequential electives as required by the Standards of Quality.